jquintanilla4/DomeSim_threejs/README.md

 *   Use the **"Outside View" / "Inside View"** button to toggle the camera perspective.
 *   When in "Inside View", use the **rotation buttons** to look around the dome.

+## Example Videos

+This repository includes two example videos located in the `public/fisheye/` directory.
+To use them:

+1. Ensure the application is running (`npm run dev`).
+2. Enter one of the following paths into the "Video URL" input field:
+    *   `fisheye/shot01_02.mp4`
+    *   `fisheye/shot03_04_fishconv.mp4` (This video is pre-converted to a fisheye format.
+For optimal viewing, you might try a "UV Scale" of `0.5`, especially if it was converted using the parameters mentioned in the tips below.)
+3. Click the "Apply Settings" button.

 ## Tips for UV Scaling

 *   If you have converted a 1:1 aspect ratio flat video to a fisheye format using ffmpeg with the following parameters: